 On-Hold Script Example

 Thank you for calling Extreme Sports Gear and Mountain Bikes.
 We’re glad that you called and appreciate your business.
 In respect of your time, a customer service representative will take your call shortly so you can get back to the great outdoors.

 * Music in between messages for 30 seconds to your listening audience *

 Are you on our website right now?
 If so, click on the “Special Offer” advertisement on our homepage to take advantage of our Online Summer Sale!
 Anything listed on our website is 25% off if purchased online.
 Get in the groove of Summer early and save!

 Looking for more sample scripts?
-Check out our on-hold, auto attendant, or IVR system sample scripts.
+Check out our on-hold, auto attendant, or IVR phone system voice over sample scripts.

-In Summary, Your Telephone System Voice Over Should Reflect Your Brand
+Your IVR Phone System Voice Over Should Reinforce Your Sonic Brand

-The tips and tricks we’ve shared here will help you to create the most effective telephone systems and capitalize on a captive audience.
-Rome wasn’t built it a day, and neither will your awesome telephone system.
-The main takeaway here is to be true to the company’s brand when selecting the voice actor, and script them with vocabulary and a tone that’s congruent with the brand.
+The tips and tricks detailed here will help you create the most effective IVR phone systems and capitalize on a captive audience.
+Rome wasn’t built in one day, and neither will your powerhouse IVR phone system.
+The main takeaway here is to be true to the company’s brand when hiring your voice actor, and script them with vocabulary and a tone that’s congruent with your sonic brand.